holyokecodes/led-effects/README.md

 Based on https://learn.adafruit.com/multi-tasking-the-arduino-part-3

 ## Use
+Install the Adafruit Neopixel library.
+In the Arduino IDE, choose "Include Library" from the "Sketch" menu.
+Then select "Manage Libraries" and filter by "Adafruit NeoPixel".
+Install the "Adafruit NeoPixel" by Adafruit library (currently version 1.1.3).

 Download the [led-effects.zip](https://github.com/holyokecodes/led-effects/raw/master/led-effects.zip) file.

 In the Arduino IDE, choose "Include Library" from the "Sketch" menu.
 Then select "Add ZIP Library" and choose the downloaded zip file.